mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-variables.md

 ## Scope & Lifetime

 Scope of a variable defines where that variable can be accessed in your code.
-For instance a `global` variable can be accessed from anywhere in you code.
+For instance a `global` variable can be accessed from anywhere in your code.
 A `local` variable can only be accessed within the function it was declared in.
 Generally a variable's scope is determined by where you declare it.

 When you declare a variable within a procedure, only code within that procedure can access or change the value of that variable.
 It has local scope and is a procedure-level variable.
 If you declare a variable outside a procedure, you make it recognizable to all the procedures in your script.
 This is a global variable, and it has global scope.